Database of Russian Federal and Regional Elites

 Database of Public-Private Partnerships in Russian Vocational Education

-This database contains information on public-private partnership contracts between over 1800 Russian secondary vocational education institutions and Russian businesses in 85 Russian regions for the year 2013.
+This database contains information on public-private partnership contracts between over 1800 Russian secondary vocational education institutions and Russian businesses in 85 Russian regions from academic year 2013 to 2019.
 Using data published in mandatory yearly activity reports, we compile a list of all individual agreements between schools and firms and data on the type of cooperation stipulated in each contract (e.g. internships, stipends, curricula support, etc.).
 The database also contains basic financial and sectoral data on each school and firm.
 The database is currently being compiled and undergoing validity checks.
-Data will likely be made publicly available some time in 2017.
+It is funded by generous grants from the Russian National Science Foundation and the International Center for the Study of Institutions and Development at the National Research University – Higher School of Economics.